-- Mr. Antonio Hernández Callejas holds an indirect interest of 14.33% in Instituto Hispánico del Arroz, S.A. through the 28.67% interest he holds directly in Hercalianz Investing Group, S.L.
-Antonio Hernández Callejas does not hold any position at Instituto Hispánico del Arroz, S.A. - Mr. Félix Hernández Callejas holds an indirect interest of 14.33% in Instituto Hispánico del Arroz, S.A. through the 28.67% interest he holds directly in Hercalianz Investing Group, S.L., where he does not hold any position.
-Mr. Félix Hernández Callejas is the Chairman and CEO of Instituto Hispánico del Arroz, S.A. - ★ Ms. Blanca Hernández Rodríguez holds an indirect interest of 16.63% in Instituto Hispánico del Arroz, S.A. and of 33.25% in Arrozales Los Moriscos, S.L. through her direct shareholding of 33.25% in Grupo Tradifín, S.L., where she serves as chief executive officer.
+- Mr. Félix Hernández Callejas holds an indirect interest of 14.33% in Instituto Hispánico del Arroz, S.A. through the 28.67% interest he holds directly in Hercalianz Investing Group, S.L., where he does not hold any position.
+Mr. Félix Hernández Callejas is the Chairman and CEO of Instituto Hispánico del Arroz, S.A. - Ms. Blanca Hernández Rodríguez holds an indirect interest of 16.63% in Instituto Hispánico del Arroz, S.A. and of 33.25% in Arrozales Los Moriscos, S.L. through her direct shareholding of 33.25% in Grupo Tradifín, S.L., where she serves as chief executive officer.
 Ms. Blanca Hernández Rodríguez does not hold any positions at either Instituto Hispánico del Arroz, S.A. or Arrozales Los Moriscos S.L.

-Note that Hercalianz Investing Group, S.L. and Grupo Tradifín, S.L. (directors until November 27, 2024, and significant shareholders) each holds a direct interest of 50% in Instituto Hispánico del Arroz, S.A., an entity at which they are both the chief executives.
+Note that Hercalianz Investing Group, S.L. and Grupo Tradifín, S.L. (directors until November 27, 2024 and significant shareholders) each holds a direct interest of 50% in Instituto Hispánico del Arroz, S.A., an entity at which they are both the chief executives.